Latest news and ideas

-Get Your Financials In Order
+Getting Your Financials in Order

 When preparing for a practice sale, all financial records must be organized and easy to understand.
 You will want to ensure that you have a record of all income, expenses, and assets so that buyers can see exactly where their money would be going if they purchase your practice.
 Make sure these are addressed if there are any outstanding debts or liens on property owned by your practice.

-Step 2 – Assess Your Veterinary Practice Value
+Step 2 – Valuing Your Practice

 To cut a long story short, you need to know what your practice is worth before you decide how much you will sell it for.